 A woman seen from behind affixes a resistance poster featuring a raised-fist symbol onto a damaged concrete wall covered in Cyrillic propaganda slogans.
 The cracked surface bears bullet holes and faded text promoting obedience to the state.
 The scene is lit by a cool blue-grey dawn, evoking quiet defiance and psychological resilience.

-Share this article
+Share

 This article is Part Two of an eight-part series by Iliana Drakonis — a child of war who became a skilled participant.
 In this installment, she turns from the external to the internal battlefield, exploring how thought itself becomes a weapon of endurance.
 Drawing from lived experience and personal insight, Drakonis examines the quiet, psychological front of resistance — where belief, clarity, and conviction hold the line long after walls have fallen.

-Source: AI Image generated by The Resistance Hub.
+Image: AI-generated illustration by The Resistance Hub.

+War begins in the mind long before the first shot.
 When invasion comes, the strongest line of defense is not the wall or the rifle — it is the story a nation tells itself about who it is.

 To protect thought is to protect life.